About the show

 Created by Sean Edwards

 Refrain is a new radio play, performed daily by Sean’s mother.
-It will be broadcast live from her home in Cardiff into Sean’s exhibition at the prestigious Venice Biennale.
+It was broadcast live from her home in Cardiff into Sean’s exhibition at the prestigious Venice Biennale, and on BBC Radio 4 at 4pm, Tuesday 17 December, 2019.

-This new work will form a key element of Edwards’ solo presentation for Wales in Venice 2019, commissioned by the Arts Council of Wales and led by Tŷ Pawb, Wrexham.
+This new work formed a key element of Edwards’ solo presentation for Wales in Venice 2019, commissioned by the Arts Council of Wales and led by Tŷ Pawb, Wrexham.

 The tour of Refrain and Wales in Cymru yn Fenis/Wales in Venice exhibition is supported by Art Fund.